Special Workshops on

 National Institute of Relationship Enhancement® (NIRE)

-This year there are two webinars being offered, on two different days because of scheduling issues for the presenters.
+This year there are three webinars being offered on three different Saturday mornings because of scheduling issues for the presenters.

 These webinars will also be recorded so that they will become available for on-line viewing once we are able to post them on the NIRE website.